 Begin seated back-to-back with your partner comfortably in a cross-legged position (Sukhasana).
 Lean into each other from the back of your heart (upper thoracic spine) as you both sit up tall.
 Inhale both of your arms overhead and exhale as you both twist to your respective left sides (pictured), placing right hands on top of left knees and left hands on top of your partner’s right knee.
 Continue sitting up even taller and using the other person as support.
-Inhale both of your arms overhead, and exhale to both twist to your right.
+Inhale both of your arms overhead, and exhale so both twist to your right.
 (Note: it doesn’t matter which way you decide to twist first, so long as you twist in tandem together).

 Stand three to four feet apart facing your partner.
 Bring your arms overhead and begin to lean in toward each other with your palms facing one another.
 Once your palms press together, begin to draw your palms back overhead until your foreheads meet and you both hinge forward at the waist.
 Gaze into your partner’s eyes…and don’t get freaked out when their eyes become one with yours.
 From here, begin to press your palms back down so that they’re at shoulder height, and grab for each other’s wrists as you step toward one another.
 By now, your feet are maybe only six to twelve inches apart.
 Lift your hearts toward the sky as you lean back, and trust that your partner is there to support you.
 To lift yourselves back up, be sure to communicate that you’re both ready and simultaneously draw your clasped wrists in toward each other.
-Keeping hold of the wrists, begin to step backward again until you are both hinged forward at the waist, giving yourselves a deep shoulder stretch and chest opener.
+Keeping hold of the wrists, begin to step back again until you are both hinged forward at the waist, giving yourselves a deep shoulder stretch and chest opener.
 Breathe deeply, then pull yourselves back in, as you step toward each other once more.

 Double-Duty Downward Dog: Supported L-Shaped Handstand